 Though just 12 ounces, this cleaver is constructed of high-grade Japanese steel for exceptional sharpness, edge retention, and durability.
 Because it’s also heat-treated to achieve HRC 60-62, the blade readily slices through everything from bread and veggies to fish and chicken.
-(Just don’t use it to chop through bones, as it’s too delicate for that more rugged task!)
+However, don’t use it to chop through bones, as it’s too delicate for such a rugged task!

 The Rockwell scale measures the hardness of a material.
 The HRC (Hardness Rockwell Scale) is often used for rating the harder steels used to make knives.
 An HRC rating of 52-54 is considered soft, but it can still make a great everyday kitchen knife.
 Experienced cooks should look for an HRC rating of 55 and above in the knife, and most premium knives fall in the 59-64 range.

-A Chinese cleaver is slightly different from a regular meat cleaver because it’s often used in place of a chef’s knife for a wide variety of cooking tasks, from slicing and dicing vegetables to hacking apart meat.
+A Chinese cleaver is slightly different from a regular meat cleaver because it’s often used in place of a chef’s knife for a wide variety of cooking tasks, from slicing and dicing vegetables to hacking meat apart.
 As a result, it’s a very versatile tool.
 This is important to note when assessing this cleaver because it helps justify the price tag.

-Our best overall choice is the Wüsthof Classic Cleaver (view at Amazon) because it’s exceptionally durable and sharper than most of the competition, so you’ll be slicing through big cuts of meat and tough vegetables with ease.
-We also love that the knife is backed by a very well-lauded brand known for the quality of their German-engineered knives.
-If you're looking for something more affordable, the Utopia Kitchen 7-Inch Cleaver (view at Amazon) gets high marks for its ergonomic design and rust-resistant finish.
+Our best overall choice is the Wüsthof Classic Cleaver because it’s exceptionally durable and sharper than most of the competition, so you’ll be slicing through big cuts of meat and tough vegetables with ease.
+We also love that the knife is backed by a very well-lauded brand known for the quality of its German-engineered knives.
+If you're looking for something more affordable, the Utopia Kitchen 7-Inch Cleaver gets high marks for its ergonomic design and rust-resistant finish.

 What to Look for in a Cleaver Knife